 The Winona State University Chapter, Rho Sigma Upsilon, was re-established in 2002 and we currently have over 80 members.
 Students who have 12 graduate credits with an overall GPA of 3.5 are eligible for membership.
 Dues are \$40.00 nationally and \$5.00 locally.
 Monies raised assist CSI students in traveling to conferences.
 Students who attend conferences throughout the year share information and resources at our annual summer induction meeting.
-For application information, contact Dr. Mary Fawcett (mfawcett@winona.edu).
+For application information, contact the WSU CED Office Administrative Assistant.